rafaelrubo/lithofaciesclassification/README.md

 # Lithofacies Classification

-This repository has been created for sharing codes used on the research submitted to the scientific journal Computers & Geosciences.
+This repository has been created for sharing codes used on the research submitted to the scientific Journal Computers & Geosciences.

 The manuscript's title is:
 "**Carbonate lithofacies classification in optical microscopy: a data-centric approach using augmentation and GAN synthetic images**".